redhat-developer/odo/docs/website/blog/2022-06-14-binding-external-service.md

 To expose an external service from inside a Kubernetes cluster, you can create a *Headless* Service, and manually create the Enpoints to access this external service.

-Here an example, to connect to an external Redis service on IP 192.168.1.10 and port 6379:
+Here is an example, to connect to an external Redis service on IP 192.168.1.10 and port 6379:

 ```
 kind: Service